 Staying up at Sunshine in the summer

-I love the Sunshine Mountain Lodge, though I have only stayed at in the winter.
-Who knows when it will open in the summer of 2020 but when it does you’re in for a treat spending a night in the mountains – with one of the largest hot tubs in the Rockies.
+I love the Sunshine Mountain Lodge, Banff’s only mountain top hotel.
+It is open again for 2022 and what a treat you’ll be in for spending a night in the mountains – with one of the largest hot tubs in the Rockies.

 You can book a stay here.